Divorce: Causes

-An annual study in the UK by management consultants Grant Thornton, estimates the main proximal causes of divorce based on surveys of matrimonial lawyers.
+In the western world as a whole, two thirds of divorces are initiated by women.
+In the United States, 69% of divorces are initiated by women and this may be due to higher sensitivity to relationship difficulties.
+66% of all divorces occur in couples without children.
+An annual study in the UK by management consultants Grant Thornton, estimates the main proximate causes of divorce based on surveys of matrimonial lawyers.
 The main causes in 2004 were: